pupilfirst/wd101-scripts/basic-introduction-html-css/css-and-styling-structure/README.md

 1. In this example, the CSS rule starts with a selector .
 It selects the HTML element that we are going to style.
 In this case, we are styling level one heading.
 2. Then inside the curly braces, we've made two declarations, in **property** and **value** pair.
 We've defined *color* property to be *red* and *font-size* property to be of *32px*.

-Every CSS property have a different set of allowable values.
+Every CSS property has a different set of allowable values.

-A CSS stylesheet will contain many such rules, written one after the other.
+A CSS style sheet will contain many such rules, written one after the other.
 Like:

 ````
 h1 {